 5 Ways to Naturally Increase PdG Levels

-A simple way to increase PdG levels is through your diet.
-While food doesn’t contain progesterone itself, some foods can promote production, including:
+Pdg boosting foods are a simple way to increase PdG levels is through your diet.
+While food doesn’t contain PdG itself, some foods can promote PdG production, including:

 - Brussel sprouts